Mini Piling Ground Investigation Requirements

 • Highlight potential risks such as obstructions or contamination

-This information is essential for selecting the correct piling method, depth and diameter, ensuring the foundation performs as intended.
+This information is essential for selecting the correct piling method, depth, and diameter.
+It ensures the foundation performs as intended.

 What a Ground Investigation Typically Includes

-A ground investigation is usually carried out in stages, starting with a desk study followed by on-site testing.
+A ground investigation is usually carried out in stages.
+It starts with a desk study followed by on-site testing.

 Typical elements include: